BernabePosadas/OkuhanaHanako/README.md

     - `!pause` - pause the currently playing song
     - `!resume` - resume the paused song
     - `!stop` - stops the player and remove all items in queue
-    - `!togglerepeate` - toggle repeat status of the song
+    - `!togglerepeat` - toggle repeat status of the song
     - `!back` - go back to previously played song
 3) Misc commands
    - `!launchnuke <code>` - will display nHentai doujin basic information when given a nHenati doujin ID(or weebs call it nuke codes)